dc-ag/auto-assign-assignees-from-team/README.md

 # Auto Assign Assignees From Team

-Assign any amount of members from a given [GitHub Team](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/organizing-members-into-teams) as Assignees to a PR
+Assign any amount of members from a given [GitHub Team](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/organizing-members-into-teams) as Assignees to a PR.\
-Members are chosen randomly
+Members are chosen randomly.

 ## Example Usage